Applied Technologies Programs

 Industrial Maintenance Engineering Technicians work in industrial and manufacturing or research and development and are involved in maintenance, modification, testing, inspection, quality control, prototyping, and sometimes development of complex electronics-based equipment and devices.
 Hands-on training includes electronics, programmable logic controllers, computer hardware, computer networking, hydraulics, pneumatics, industrial motors, and VFD’s .

-Advisor for Industrial Maintenance Engineering Technology: See advisor page
+Advisor for Mechatronics Engineering Technology: See advisor page

 The Welding program prepares students for entry-level employment in a wide range of construction, manufacturing, and industrial companies.
 The course includes shielded metal arc welding, gas metal arc welding, oxy fuel welding, metallurgy, and blueprint reading.